amingolmahalle/my-debian-config/README.md

-# my-debian-config
+# my-Debian-config
 How to Install **Debian**:

-First, install **Debian** without choosing desktop environment. (**unselect** Gnome, KDE, Xfce and etc. **just select** utilities)
+First, install **Debian** without choosing a desktop environment. (**unselect** Gnome, KDE, Xfce and etc. **just select** utilities)

-After finishing installation, first, log in to the system.
+After finishing the installation, first, log in to the system.

-Woow.already we can work just command line.
+Wow. already we can work just the command line.

 Good. everything will be ok.